dshetty100/Final-Project/README.md

 ## Selected Topic

-Himalayan Range Climbing Expeditions
+Sponsorship Recommendations for Himalayan Range Climbers

 ## Reason for Choosing Topic

-Our team chose these data sets as they are extensive enough with the correct types of data to serve our analytical goals.
-With the data, we predict to be able to perform descriptive analysis as well as predictive analysis.
+The South Palm  (an outdoor apparel and equipment company) hired our analytics consulting group to assist in predicting ideal climber sponsorship candidates.
+Our team was able to acquire data sets for individuals, expedition team, and peaks, all within the Himalayan Range.

 ## Data Sources